7 Simple Ways to Fix Eye Strain

 Your eyes might also water, burn, or itch, according to the Mayo Clinic.
 Watch out for double vision and sensitivity to light—that’s a real SOS from your eyes.
 You need to press pause on what you’re doing.

-Revive those eyes with these seven fast fixes.
+Revive those eyes with these seven fast fixes for eye strain.

 One lesser-known way to reboot our eyes is to look off into the distance.
 “Resetting our eyes from close-up to far off gives them a rest and helps reset our focus,” says Dr. Veteto.